bogdanparvu18/msc-graduate-project/README.md

 The results from this phase provide a reproducible non-medical baseline and help identify which general multimodal models are suitable for continued evaluation in the later medical MMVQA phases.

-The baseline uses two generic visual question-answering datasets:
+The baseline uses one generic visual question-answering dataset:

-#### A. DVQA

-DVQA is used to evaluate low-level visual parsing and question answering over bar charts.
-It tests whether a model can recognize chart elements, read labels, compare values, count visual objects, and extract information from structured visual layouts.

-Although DVQA is not a medical dataset, it provides a useful early benchmark for visual-symbolic reasoning and structured answer generation.

-#### B. ChartQA
+#### ChartQA

 ChartQA is used to evaluate stronger visual, numerical, and logical reasoning over charts.
 It contains both human-authored and automatically generated questions and requires models to combine visual information with relationships between chart values.